 1. New handicap ramp on side of the church - cost $1,000.00.

 We are grateful to the parishioners that have already made contributions towards these projects that equal $43,050.00.

 If you would like to contribute towards any or all of these projects, please send your donation to the Church Office or contact Fr.
 Jon or a member of the Parish Council.

 PARISH EDUCATION MINISTRY

-Our regular Sunday Church School is in its final weeks of the regular year.
+Our regular Sunday Church School has begun.
 We would like to express our appreciation to the Sunday Church School staff for their dedicated service to our Lord and His Church.
 We also thank the parents that support our efforts by bringing their children and recognizing the importance of religious education.
 We wish to remind our Parish Family that the Sunday Church School collects canned and nonperishable foods every Sunday.
 Please participate in our Can Food Drive.

 The young people are to sit in the front pews so that they may be able to receive the Holy Eucharist first; following the Holy Eucharist, the young people go into the Classroom Building for their lesson.
 Parents are encouraged to bring their children to church on time EVERY SUNDAY MORNING so that our young people may “Grow in grace and knowledge of our Lord and Savior Jesus Christ.”

 The St. John Chrysostom Oratorical Festival will held in our Parish on Sunday, April 1st.
 Young people in grades 7-12 are encouraged to participate.
 Each participant in the Parish Oratorical Festival will receive a $150.00 scholarship to the 2012 St. Nicholas Summer Camp program.
 Please contact Fr.
 Jon or your Sunday Church School teacher for topics.
 The Central Valley District Festival will be held on Sunday, April 22, 2012, here at our Annunciation parish.